Qriva/MonoBehaviourTree/README.md

 ### Random Chance
 There is fixed chance that node will be executed.
 Returns Failure if roll is not favorable.
 ### Repeat Until Fail
-Repeats branch as long as Success is returned from child.
+Repeats branch as long as Success is returned from the child.
 ### Repeater
-Repeat branch specified amount of times or infinitely.
+Repeats branch specified amount of times or infinitely.
 ### Set Boolean
 Sets blackboard bool variable
 ### Set Number